RenderKit/ospray/doc/api.md

   bool  architectural          vertical edges are projected to be
                                parallel

-  int   stereoMode             `OSPStereoMode` for stereo rendering,
+  uchar stereoMode             `OSPStereoMode` for stereo rendering,
                                possible values are:

                                `OSP_STEREO_NONE` (default)